 - Visiting scholars to York whose work is focused on the stated scope and who will work with a York faculty member, preferably on collaborative research.

-- Graduate student field research in China or Canada (both domestic and international students registered at York will be eligible);
+- Graduate student field research in China or Canada (both domestic and international students registered at York will be eligible)

 - Research projects based at York University

-- Visiting scholars to York University
+- Visiting Scholar to York University

 - Budget template

 There are two deadlines annually.
 The next two deadlines are: Thursday, 21 July 2022 and Friday, 20 January 2023.

 Click here for photos from the CCIF launch on 13 September 2019

 Click here to watch Ezra Vogel (Harvard) deliver the keynote speech at the CCIF launch (13 September 2019).